-Man Who Suffocated Attacking Mountain Lion Tells His Story
+Man Who Suffocated Attacking Mountain Lion Describes Fight For His Life

 All told, he said, the battle lasted about 10 minutes.
 Only when the cat was dead did it finally release its grip on Kauffman's wrist.

-Once he killed the animal, he ran on, blood dripping from his face and wrist, feeling like he was being watched by lions the whole time.
+Once he killed the animal, he ran on, blood dripping from his face and wrist, feeling as though he were being watched by lions the whole time.
 He eventually found a runner and two hikers, who gave him water and drove him to the emergency room, where he got more than two dozen stitches.

-According to CPW, the juvenile lion weighed between 35-40 pounds.
+According to CPW, the juvenile lion weighed between 35 and 40 pounds.
 The necropsy confirmed that it had been killed by suffocation.
 CPW said Kauffman was the 22nd person attacked by a mountain lion in Colorado since 1990.

 Kauffman told reporters he had been hesitant to tell his story, believing he wouldn't be able to live up to his own "Chuck Norris"-like reputation.
 "The story is bigger than my puny form," he said.